Cordalba: Education

-Cordalba State School is a government primary (Prep-6) school for boys and girls at Cemetery Road.
+Cordalba State School is a government primary (Prep-6) school for boys and girls at 6 John Street, corner of Cemetery Road.
 In 2017, the school had an enrolment of 69 students with 5 teachers (4 full-time equivalent) and 8 non-teaching staff (4 full-time equivalent).

 There are no secondary schools in Cordalba.
 The nearest government secondary school is Isis District State High School in Childers to the south-west.